 Next, we’ll visit Santillana del Mar, often dubbed “the prettiest village in Spain,” known for its charming 15th- to 17th-century stone houses.

-In the afternoon, we’ll arrive in Bilbao, where we’ll stay at the Hotel Miró, located along the Nervion Estuary and directly across from the iconic Guggenheim Museum.
+In the afternoon, we’ll arrive in Bilbao, where we’ll stay at the Artist Hotel, located along the Nervion Estuary and directly across from the iconic Guggenheim Museum.
 (3 nights).
 Including diner.

 Day 7